 Politicians and actors are examples of public individuals, but it’s possible to become an “involuntary public figure.”
 For example, a person charged with a crime, which made news, may be required to prove actual malice in order to win a defamation suit, even though he or she did not seek to become a public figure.

 Defenses Against Defamation Lawsuits in Utah

 There are a number of defenses that can be used against a defamation lawsuit in Utah.
 Being able to prove the truth of a statement provides an absolute defense against defamation claims.
-However, this defense requires that the statement be something that can be objectively proven or disproven.
+However, this defense requires that the statement be something that can be objectively proven.
 For example, an employee cannot bring an action for defamation against a company based on the disclosure of accurate drug test results.